-- STUDENTS NEED TO SUPPLY

 - IMPERIAL TAPE MEASURE

 - PENCILS

-- BINDER
+- BINDER or NOTEBOOK

 - SAFETY SHOES OR BOOTS REQUIRED FOR GRADES 11 AND 12

-GRADE 9 • 1 CREDIT CP10SIC INTRODUCTION TO CARPENTRY 10S
+CP10SIC INTRODUCTION TO CARPENTRY 10S

 Grade 9 Carpentry is for students who are interested in wood working and carpentry.
 Students will be introduced to wood working tools and how to safely use them in a shop environment.
 Students will build a number of projects to familiarize them with the tools as well as some of the woods and wood products.